8 out of 12 people found this review helpfulwrite a review of this game

 read more reviews for this game

-The GoodGrand Inquisitor is the third and the last entry in the famous Zork series, which originated with classic text adventures at the dawn of computer gaming.
+The GoodGrand Inquisitor is the final entry in the famous and long-running Zork series, which originated with classic text adventures at the dawn of computer gaming.
 It is also the third graphical Zork, fully confirming the well-known saying about the third time being the charm.
-Return to Zork was way too frustrating; Nemesis perhaps too serious and Myst-like for some people.
-Grand Inquisitor, on the other hand, perfectly captures the spirit of old Zork, with enough silly nonsense to satisfy any fan; but it has also learnt from the mistakes of the past and from the history of adventure games in general: it has an immaculately designed puzzle system that manages to be challenging and amusing without resorting to the older design philosophy of deaths and dead ends.
+Return to Zork was occasionally too frustrating, and Nemesis perhaps too serious and Myst-like for some people.
+Grand Inquisitor, on the other hand, perfectly captures the spirit of old Zorks, with enough silly nonsense to satisfy any fan; but it has also learnt from the mistakes of the past and the history of adventure games in general, resulting in an immaculately designed puzzle system that manages to be challenging and amusing without resorting to the older design philosophy of deaths and dead ends.

 In fact, even though some of those puzzles require plenty of observational skills and careful clue-gathering, they rarely appear contrived.
 Most of them are perfectly logical (in their own weird way, of course) and quite entertaining.
-The spellbook is a great idea, and hunting for spell scrolls, figuring out which spell to cast, is one of the major gameplay elements which never gets tiresome or boring.
+The spellbook, in particular, is a great idea.
+Hunting for spell scrolls, figuring out which spell to cast, is one of the major gameplay elements which never gets tiresome or boring.

-The game always keeps a great pace, leaving enough unsolved puzzles at any time (okay, it doesn't look like I have the right spell/item, for this one...
-I'll go explore other areas and then come back), so that the player wouldn't feel stuck.
+Grand Inquisitor always keeps a great pace, leaving enough unsolved puzzles at any time so that the player wouldn't feel stuck.
 Most of the game takes place in the massive Underground area, which includes several locations connected by subway.
 You are free to go to most locations early in the game, but you'll have to carefully explore all of them to find the right clues, objects, and spells.
-And then maybe you'll figure out the perfectly logical place where a spell that makes purple things invisible should be used, or where exactly you'll have to magically grow vegetation, or how you use a magical vacuum cleaner...
+And then, maybe, you'll figure out the perfectly logical place where a spell that makes purple things invisible should be used, or where exactly you'll have to magically grow vegetation, or how you use a magical vacuum cleaner...

-But excellent puzzles are not the only thing this game has to offer.
-In adherence with the venerable Zork tradition, GI is humorous in a silly, goofy way.
-Don't expect any profound witticisms or clever sarcastic remarks - GI is all about laughter for the sake of laughter.
-However, the overall idea of the game - a former student of magic university taking over the country and instituting a totalitarian regime which forbids magic - is not without a satiric merit.
-Listening to the Inquisition's ramblings is a pleasure.
-Even though this story has been done thousand times before, it has its own nuances that are unique to this game.
+Excellent puzzles are not the only thing this game has to offer.
+In adherence with the venerable Zork tradition, Grand Inquisitor is humorous in a lighthearted, goofy way.
+Don't expect any profound witticisms or clever sarcastic remarks - the game is all about laughter for the sake of laughter.
+However, the overall idea of the game - a former student of magic university taking over the country and instituting a totalitarian regime which forbids magic - is not without satiric merits.
+Listening to the Inquisitor's ramblings is a pleasure.
+Even though this story has been done many times before, it has its own nuances that are unique to this game.

 Most of the humor, though, is just harmless, but ever so delightful silly stuff.
-I'm sure everyone has its own favorite scene/character/location in GI - the examples are plentiful.
-The cut-scenes with the Grand Inquisitor Yannick, the telephone shuttle service in Hades, the Magic University, etc. In fact, there is hardly any location/character/scene that is not memorable, everything is done with care and is unique.
-Result: it is never boring.
-It is always fun.
+I'm sure everyone has its own favorite scene, character, or location in Grand Inquisitor - examples are plentiful: the cutscenes with the Grand Inquisitor Yannick, the telephone shuttle service in Hades, the Magic University, etc. In fact, there is hardly anything here that is not memorable; everything is done with care and is unique.

 Add to that lovely (if unnecessarily hampered by outdated interface) graphics, cool music and sound effects, and surprisingly good acting.
-Yes, like many other multimedia titles of its era, GI uses real actors for cut scenes.
-Those cut scenes are really cool, and the actors really bring you the careless humor of the game through their mimics.
-I really loved the guy who did the Grand Inquisitor himself!
+Yes, like many other multimedia titles of its era, Grand Inquisitor uses real actors for cutscenes.
+Those are really cool, and the actors truly bring across the careless humor of the game through their mimics.